2019 NPR BOOK CONCIERGE

-WBFO is the NPR station in Western New York and operates the largest radio newsroom in the region.
+WBFO, Buffalo Toronto Public Media's NPR station, operates the largest radio newsroom in Western New York.
 Our staff has nearly four centuries of combined experience.
 In recent years, WBFO has won more Associated Press awards than any other radio station – public or commercial – in the state.
 The station’s reporting on a range of issues has also won numerous national and regional awards.

 In addition to providing timely, accurate and balanced coverage of day-to-day happenings, WBFO produces comprehensive “deep-dive” reports on issues of importance to our communities.
 Reporters assigned to our Education Desk, Business & Economy Desk, Arts & Culture Desk and Health & Wellness Desk explore topics that impact our audience.
 WBFO is also the lead station for Great Lakes Today, a regional journalism collaboration that reports on a multitude of Great Lakes issues.

-WBFO’s widely-acclaimed programming is also heard on 91.3 WOLN in Olean and 88.1 WUBJ in Jamestown.
+WBFO’s widely-acclaimed programming broadcasts on 88.7 in Buffalo, 91.3 WOLN in Olean and 88.1 WUBJ in Jamestown.
+It can also be streamed on this website and through apps.

 Every weekend, WBFO presents great music with our dynamic hosts Buffalo Broadcasters Association Hall of Famer, Pat Feldballe and international Blues Artist, Tommy "Z".